wtout/pub-labs-linux-auto/README.md

 ### Installation ###

-On a newly installed Linux **CentOS 7.7+** VM that has docker installed and configured and that can access the internet, container repo and the VM infrastructure, run the following command to download and start the container hosting the automation code:
+On a newly installed Linux **CentOS 7.7+, AlmaLinux 8/9 or Ubuntu 22.04.03** VM that has docker installed and configured and that can access the internet, container repo and the VM infrastructure, run the following command to download and start the container hosting the automation code:

 1- Install the git package